Loaded Ground Beef and Potatoes Skillet

 If I could change one thing about my ever popular sticky sweet ground beef and broccoli recipe it would be cooking raw bacon in the pan before the beef instead of using precooked bacon.
 Though it was meant to be a super fast recipe, I guess.

 Anyway, that’s what you’ll do for this ground beef and potatoes skillet.
-Cook a bit of bacon before browning the ground beef in the bacon grease.
-As you’d expect, this creates loads of flavor!
+Cook a bit of bacon in a cast iron skillet, drain the grease, then cook some ground beef to soak up all that flavor.

-You can see in the far left photo above that I like to chop my bacon raw before pan frying.
+You can see in the photos above that I like to chop my bacon raw before pan frying.
 I find this allows the bacon to cook faster and more evenly.
-Feel free to throw the slices straight in the pan, though.
+Feel free to throw the slices straight in the pan and crumble later, though.

-Since I just gave my spiel on browning ground beef in yesterday’s sweet chili ground beef and brussels sprouts recipe, I’ll spare you that.
-Just season the beef, add to the skillet, and leave it alone for a few minutes.
-That brown action you see in the center photo above is magical.
+Since I just gave my spiel on browning ground beef in yesterday’s sweet chili ground beef and brussels sprouts recipe, I’ll spare you that and give you the cliffs notes.
+Don’t be afraid to leave the ground beef alone in the skillet to develop a little crust before breaking apart to finish cooking.

 Adding the Potatoes, Milk, and Cheese to Bake